Abhi-M-AI/Junior-growth-marketing-portfolio/research/sources.md

 Michal Suski's Surfer data shows cited pages have 29–62% more facts than non-cited pages.
 Ryan Law's Ahrefs data shows AI Overviews are already reducing clicks by 58%.
 The content winning in AI search says more, not more words.

 **4. AI is a production tool, not a strategy**
 The experts who are winning treat AI as a way to execute faster on a sound content strategy — not as the strategy itself.
 Brendan Hufford's case study, Chima Mmeje's workflow framework, and Ryan Law's content pipeline thinking all point to the same conclusion: human editorial judgment combined with AI production speed is the winning formula.
-Write this entire content into research/sources.md (overwrite existing content):
-[paste above]